solana-labs/solana-program-library/docs/src/name-service.md

 any kind of decentralized governance signing program could be used.

 - Twitter handles can be added as names of one specific name class.
-The class authority of will therefore hold the right to add a twitter handle name.
-This enables the verification of twitter accounts for example by asking the user to tweet his pubkey or a signed message.
+The class authority of will therefore hold the right to add a Twitter handle name.
+This enables the verification of Twitter accounts for example by asking the user to tweet his pubkey or a signed message.
 A bot that holds the private issuing authority key can then sign the Create instruction (with a metadata_authority that is the tweeted pubkey) and send it back to the user who will then submit